vuestorefront/vue-storefront/src/modules/icmaa-url/README.md

 # `icmaa-url` module

-Set mappings for specific routes to enable custom routes and urls
+Set mappings for specific routes to enable custom routes and urls.
+Also add an auto-redirect to default stores for url's without a store-code in it.

 ## Configs